 Note: The following is the output of transcribing from an audio recording.
 Although the transcription is largely accurate, in some cases it is incomplete or inaccurate due to inaudible passages or transcription errors.
 It is posted as an aid, but should not be treated as an authoritative record.

 Today I want to cover six tips for how you can smoothly transition into spring, including daylight savings.
 This is really key because so much of our body’s ability to balance, reset, and rejuvenate has to do with our bodies sleeping and resting very well, which means our body’s sympathetic nervous system gets a chance to relax during sleep.

 During the day you’re bombarded by all these different stimuli all the time all day long.
-At night we really want to relax our system and that’s really key, a I mentioned, for harmonizing our overall balance.
+At night we really want to relax our system and that’s really key, as I mentioned, for harmonizing our overall balance.

 Our overall wellness is such a huge, huge part of really feeling and looking our best.
 So, I’m gonna go into six tips for really springing forward into your spring, feeling your best.

 These tips aren’t just great for the spring and the beginning of daylight saving time, they’re perfect for the Fall and the end of daylight saving time too!